Xander583/Blockbuster-Battle/USERSTORIES.md

 ## ACCEPTANCE CRITERIA:
 - When the user opens the app, they're asked to sign in or in
 - When signing up, the user can save their data to the associated account

+## As a general user I want to see a list of movies on display within a few weeks so that I can observe what a movie is about and gain indication on what it is.

+### Acceptance Criteria:
+- Use API’s to gather images and information/synopsis
+- Users can visually see a list of movies